PixelGen: Improving Pixel Diffusion with Perceptual Supervision: Pseudocode for PixelGen

 \lstdefinelanguage{PythonFuncColor}{ language=Python, keywordstyle=\bfseries, commentstyle=, stringstyle=, showstringspaces=false, basicstyle=\ttfamily , literate= {*}{{* }}{1} {-}{{- }}{1} {+}{{+ }}{1} {/}{{/ }}{1} {dataloader}{{dataloader}}{1} {sample_t}{{sample\_t}}{1} {randn}{{randn}}{1} {randn_like}{{randn\_like}}{1} {jvp}{{jvp}}{1} {stopgrad}{{stopgrad}}{1} {l2_loss}{{l2\_loss}}{1} {LPIPS}{{LPIPS}}{1} {P-DINO}{{P-DINO}}{1} {kmeans}{{kmeans}}{1} {colormap}{{colormap}}{1} {plot}{{plot}}{1} {ZigZagIndices}{{ZigZagIndices}}{1} {DCT2D}{{DCT2D}}{1} {Sum}{{Sum}}{1} {max}{{max}}{1} {mean}{{mean}}{1} {len}{{len}}{1} {RGB2YCbCr}{{RGB2YCbCr}}{1} {patchify}{{patchify}}{1} }

 \lstset{ language=PythonFuncColor, backgroundcolor=, basicstyle=\fontsize{8pt}{9.5pt}\ttfamily\selectfont, columns=fullflexible, breaklines=true, captionpos=b, mathescape=true }

-In \cref{alg:code_train}, we provide the pseudocodes for the training step of PixelGen.
-PixelGen follows the pipeline of JiT~\cite{li2025jit} and addtionally introduce two complementary perceptual losses on the predicted image $x_\theta$.
-A REPA~\cite{repa} loss is used in both our Baseline and PixelGen. \cref{alg:code_infer} provides the pseudocodes for the sampling steps.
+In \cref{alg:code_train}, we provide the pseudocode for the training step of PixelGen.
+PixelGen follows the pipeline of JiT~\cite{li2025jit} and additionally introduces two complementary perceptual losses on the predicted image $x_\theta$.
+A REPA~\cite{repa} loss is used in both our Baseline and PixelGen. \cref{alg:code_infer} provides the pseudocode for the sampling steps.